 · National Backward Class Finance and Development Corporation (NBCFDC)

 To start with, Skill Development Team conducts student mobilisation activities in schools and colleges through presentations & posters and in villages & local communities through mobilisation vans, pamphlet distribution, community meetings, etc. The team further works with Village Pradhan, frontline workers (like ASHAs and AWWs) to mobilise prospective students.
 Minimum qualification required for undertaking these courses is higher secondary.

-Once selected, students are trained in batches of 30 and course duration varies from 3 months for GDA & HHA, 4 months for Dialysis Assistant and 6 months for OT Assistant & MLT.
-Post training, students are assessed by Health Sector Skill Council.
-HLFPPT facilitates on-the-job training and placements for successfully assessed students at public and private health facilities.
+Once selected, students are trained in batches of 30 and course duration varies from 3 months to 1 year with on the job training.
+Post training, students are assessed by concerned Sector Skill Council.
+HLFPPT facilitates placements for successfully assessed students at public and private health facilities.